LucilleKarma/Luminance/README.md

 > [!WARNING]
-> The balancing and MonoMod hooking APIs have been deprecated and will be removed once 1.4.5 releases.
+> The balancing and hooking APIs have been deprecated and will be removed once 1.4.5 releases.

 # Luminance